Snickerdoodle Overnight Oats

-Here’s a 5-minute meal prep idea for this week’s breakfast!
 These snickerdoodle overnight oats have just eight simple ingredients and are a good source of protein and fiber, so you’ll have a quick and satisfying breakfast ready for you.
 If you feel like meal prep is overwhelming, starting with a simple recipe like this can get you started without spending tons of time in the kitchen.
-Now, your mornings will be much easier with this grab and go option, no cooking required!
+This recipe is what you’ll want to include per jar, add it to 5-7 jars to have a week of breakfasts!

 If you try out this recipe, I want to know!
 Leave a comment with a star rating below if you love it.
 You can also snap a photo & tag @jenneatsgoood on INSTAGRAM.
 Your reviews help support this blog and make it possible for me to continue to create healthier recipes!